JAlcocerT/Docker/Security/README.md

 Remember to portforward your router to the chosen NginX selected ports on the host.

-When adding new services behind this nginx, they must be on the same network as nginx, normally nginx_default, this can be done in portainer or by including it in the docker compose files with:
+When adding new services behind this nginx, they must be on the same network as nginx, normally nginx_default, this can be done:

+* in portainer, in the container section, connected networks, then join nginx_default network
+* by including it in the docker compose files with:

 ```
      networks: ["nginx_default"]